-Any of the above literature or writing courses

-- 0.5 credit of Journalism

-- 0.5 credit of Speech

-- 0.5 credit of Creative Writing

-- 0.5 credit of Drama Performance
+Any of the above literature or writing courses 0.5 credit of Journalism 0.5 credit of Speech 0.5 credit of Creative Writing 0.5 credit of Drama Performance

 - 218A ENGLISH 9 FOUNDATIONS.
-This course parallels components from English 9 while focusing on

-- the development of language art skills.
-Writing, grammar, and vocabulary are studied in conjunction with literature.
+This course parallels components from English 9 while focusing on the development of language art skills.
+Writing, grammar, and vocabulary are studied in conjunction with 218B literature.
 Students may only take this course instead of English 9 at the recommendation of Academic Support, school counselor, or the teacher.

-- 221A ENGLISH 9.
+Yearlong course.
+1.0 credit - 221A ENGLISH 9.
 Writing, grammar, and vocabulary are studied in conjunction with literature.
-Units of - 221B study include short stories, drama, poetry, nonfiction, ancient epic, and the novel.
+Units of study include short stories, drama, poetry, nonfiction, ancient epic, and the novel.
+221B Required.
+Yearlong course for grade 9.
+1.0 credit

-- 226A ENGLISH 10 FOUNDATIONS.
-This course parallels components from English 10 while focusing on - the development of language art skills.
+226A ENGLISH 10 FOUNDATIONS.
+This course parallels components from English 10 while focusing on the development of language art skills.
 Students will strengthen critical thinking and career writing skills.
-Students will also examine classic and contemporary world literature, exploring thematic threads which connect the works despite their varied cultural traditions, helping to broaden the students' perspectives.
+226B Students will also examine classic and contemporary world literature, exploring thematic threads which connect the works despite their varied cultural traditions, helping to broaden the students' perspectives.
 Students may only take this course instead of English 10 at the recommendation of Academic Support, school counselor, or the teacher.
+1.0 credit